SublimeText-Markdown/MarkdownEditing/README.md

     - Pressing <kbd>Tab</kbd> on the blank list item will indent it and switch the list bullet to another one (Order is `*`, `-`, `+` in a cycle).
     - Pressing <kbd>Shift</kbd> <kbd>Tab</kbd> on the blank list item will unindent it in the same way as above.
     - Sequential <kbd>Tab</kbd> s or <kbd>Shift</kbd> <kbd>Tab</kbd> s are supported.
+    - You can disable automatic bullet switching or choose which bullets to be used, in your settings file.
 * Left bracket pairing is modified to eliminate the selection and leave the cursor at a point where you can insert a `[]` or `()` pair for a link
 * Displays Markdown headers in the Project Symbol List (<kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>R</kbd>).
 They will start with `#`, so you will know they belong to markdown files at a glance.
 Also they will be on top of the list because of the presedence of `#`.
 * <kbd>~</kbd> wraps selected text with `~~` (strikethrough).